EqualExperts/you-build-it-you-run-it-playbook/introduction/README.md

 * What are the advantages and disadvantages of on-call product teams, compared to a central operations team?
 * What mistakes can be made when starting out with on-call product teams, and how can we avoid them?

-* We’ve answered these questions in a way that will benefit a majority of readers, while recognising that context always matters.
+* We've answered these questions in a way that will benefit a majority of readers, while recognising that context always matters.

 Readers will notice us favouring Continuous Delivery and Operability over DevOps and Site Reliability Engineering (SRE).
 For example, we believe the need for an SRE on-call team is rare, and invoked only when 99.99% availability is truly required.
-See [The value of operability](https://www.equalexperts.com/blog/our-thinking/value-operability/) by Dan Mitchell, and [What you should (and probably shouldn’t) try from SRE](https://www.equalexperts.com/blog/our-thinking/what-you-should-and-probably-shouldnt-try-from-sre/) by Steve Smith and Ali Lotia.
+See [The value of operability](https://www.equalexperts.com/blog/our-thinking/value-operability/) by Dan Mitchell, and [What you should (and probably shouldn't) try from SRE](https://www.equalexperts.com/blog/our-thinking/what-you-should-and-probably-shouldnt-try-from-sre/) by Steve Smith and Ali Lotia.